Steaua București football records dispute

-The historical records of the Steaua București football team are disputed by CSA Steaua București and Fotbal Club FCSB.
-On 4 June 2025, the Romanian supreme court made a final and irrevocable decision that the historical records between 1947–1998 (including a Champions League Title) belong to CSA Steaua.
-Originally founded on 7 June 1947, as part of the multi-sports club run by the Romanian Ministry of National Defence, the football team became one of the most successful in Romanian history.
-The teams' most notable achievement was winning the European Cup in 1986, making it the first Eastern European team to do so, followed by the European Super Cup in 1987.
+The historical records of the Steaua București football team are disputed by CSA Steaua București and FC Steaua București (FCSB).
+Founded on 7 June 1947, as part of the multi-sports club run by the Romanian Ministry of National Defence, the football team became one of the most successful in Romanian history.
+The team's most notable achievement was winning the European Cup in 1986, making it the first Eastern European team to do so, followed by the European Super Cup in 1987.

-History of the dispute

-1947–2000s
+Background

 Steaua București was founded in 1947, by the Ministry of National Defence, with the football team being one of the first and most successful sections of the club.
 Its successes include 20 domestic league titles, 20 Romanian Cups, 3 Romanian Supercups, the 1985–86 European Cup and the 1986 European Super Cup.

 In the post-Ceaușescu era, the state continued to finance the club for some years, but in the late 1990s, clubs were asked to find alternative sources of funding.
 In 1998, a new non-governmental organization, AFC Steaua București, was created in a privatization scheme under which the then Minister of National Defence, Victor Babiuc, granted the NGO the right to use the Steaua brand name and the Steaua Stadium, as well as Steaua's place in the Romanian first division, and its entire staff.

 In the early 2000s, AFC Steaua, under Viorel Păunescu, president of the new organization, began borrowing money from Gigi Becali.
 In exchange for the debts, Becali received federative rights over the players, along with the promise of receiving shares in the future.

 At the beginning of 2003, it was decided to establish FC Steaua București SA, a joint-stock company in which AFC Steaua was one of the shareholders.
 This decision was made because the law prohibited AFC Steaua, as an NGO, from transforming into a joint-stock company.
 Gigi Becali received 51% of the shares, AFC Steaua held 36%, Viorel Păunescu 6%, Victor Pițurcă 4%, and Lucian Becali 3%.
 The total value of the shares at that time was estimated at 10 million dollars.
 The newly formed club formally requested permission from CSA Steaua to use the Steaua brand, similar to what AFC Steaua had done, but their request was denied.